bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 - which states the system is executed in
 - the labels a system has

 Without any configuration, these systems are designed to operate as intended when the Bevy app is configured in the standard fashion (using `App::default()`).
+Each system will belong to the standard stage that the plugin author felt fit best, and ordering between other members of the plugins and Bevy's default systems should already be set up for you.
-For many users, this should just work out of the box.
+For most plugins and most users, this strategy should just work out of the box.

 When creating your `App`, you can add additional systems and resources directly to the app, or choose to remove system sets or resources from the plugins you are using by directly using the appropriate `HashSet` and `HashMap` methods.
+Removing resources in this way can be helpful when you want to override provided initial values, or if you need to resolve a conflict where two of your dependencies attempt to set a resource's value in conflicting way.

 More commonly though, you'll be configuring the system sets using the labels that they were given by their plugin.
 When system sets are added to a `Plugin`, the provided label is applied to all systems within that set, allowing other systems to specify their order relative to that system set.
 Note that *all* systems that share a label must complete before the scheduler allows their dependencies to proceed.

-The `App` can also configure systems provided by a plugin using the `App::configure_label` method.
+The `App` can also configure systems provided by its plugins using the `App::configure_label` method.
-This method allows the user to change any of the system configuration listed above by acting on the system set as a group.

-There are two important exceptions to this:
+There are four important limitations to this configurability:

+1. Systems can only be configured as a group, on the basis of their public labels.
+2. Systems can only be removed from plugins as a complete system set.
-1. `configure_label` cannot remove labels from systems.
+3. `configure_label` cannot remove labels from systems.
-2. `configure_label` cannot remove ordering dependencies, only add them.
+4. `configure_label` cannot remove ordering dependencies, only add them.

+These limitations are designed to enable plugin authors to carefully control how their systems can be configured in order to avoid subtly breaking internal guarantees.
 If you change the configuration of the systems in such a way that ordering dependencies cannot be satisfied (by creating an impossible cycle or breaking a hard system ordering rule by changing the stage in which a system runs), the app's schedule will panic when it is run.

-These limitations are designed to enable plugin authors to carefully control how their systems can be configured in order to avoid subtly breaking internal guarantees.
+Duplicate and missing resources will also cause a panic when the app is run.

 ### Writing plugins to be configured